Duartb/cyano_pipeline/README.md

-# Pipeline to analyse Cyanobacteria genomes
+# Pipeline to recover cyanobacteria genomes from metageme sequences
-## From raw fastq read files to Quality Assessment and Feature Prediction
+## From raw metagenomic fastq read files to individual assembled bacteria genomes, with read filtering and quality checking

 **Requirements:**
 - python3